solliancenet/microsoft-mysql-developer-guide/artifacts/07-01-AzureDataFactory/README.md

 - Browse to the storage account
 - Under **Data storage**, select **Containers**
 - Select the **orders** container
-- You should see a new file that is the exported data.
+- Notice that a new file is created that contains the exported data.